freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-getters-and-setters-to-control-access-to-an-object.english.md

 console.log(lol.writer);  // wut
 ```

-Notice the syntax we are using to invoke the getter and setter - as if they are not even functions.
+Notice the syntax used to invoke the getter and setter.
+They do not even look like functions.
-Getters and setters are important, because they hide internal implementation details.
+Getters and setters are important because they hide internal implementation details.
-<strong>Note:</strong> It is a convention to precede the name of a private variable with an underscore (<code>_</code>).
-The practice itself does not make a variable private.
+<strong>Note:</strong> It is convention to precede the name of a private variable with an underscore (<code>_</code>).
+However, the practice itself does not make a variable private.
 </section>

 ## Instructions
 <section id='instructions'>
-Use <code>class</code> keyword to create a Thermostat class.
-The constructor accepts Fahrenheit temperature.
+Use the <code>class</code> keyword to create a Thermostat class.
+The constructor accepts a Fahrenheit temperature.
-Now create <code>getter</code> and <code>setter</code> in the class, to obtain the temperature in Celsius scale.
+Now create a <code>getter</code> and a <code>setter</code> in the class, to obtain the temperature in Celsius.
-Remember that <code>C = 5/9 * (F - 32)</code> and <code>F = C * 9.0 / 5 + 32</code>, where F is the value of temperature in Fahrenheit scale, and C is the value of the same temperature in Celsius scale
+Remember that <code>C = 5/9 * (F - 32)</code> and <code>F = C * 9.0 / 5 + 32</code>, where <code>F</code> is the value of temperature in Fahrenheit, and <code>C</code> is the value of the same temperature in Celsius.
-<strong>Note:</strong><br>When you implement this, you would be tracking the temperature inside the class in one scale - either Fahrenheit or Celsius.
+<strong>Note:</strong> When you implement this, you will track the temperature inside the class in one scale, either Fahrenheit or Celsius.
-This is the power of getter or setter - you are creating an API for another user, who would get the correct result, no matter which one you track.
+This is the power of a getter and a setter.
+You are creating an API for another user, who can get the correct result regardless of which one you track.
-In other words, you are abstracting implementation details from the consumer.
+In other words, you are abstracting implementation details from the user.
 </section>

 ## Tests